rit-construct-makerspace/access-control-documentation/Hardware/Hardware Standards.md

 ## Topology

 ACS deployments are intended to usually be comprised of a single Core and a single Switch, although with the use of active splitters or combiners multiple Cores or Switches can be combined in a deployment.
-See "Compatible Hardware" for information on such components.
+See "ACS Tertiary Components" for information on such components.
 Unless otherwise states, assume documentation is referring to a standard 1:1 Core/Switch deployment.

 Passive combination of multiple devices in a deployment is not supported.